angela-d/brain-dump/android/upgrading-oneplus9.md

   - Proceed with upgrade commands to flash the modem and other firmwares.

+2. **Completely uninstall Magisk** from within the Magisk app; reboot
-2. While still in Recovery, use the volume keys to pop back into the bootloader
+3. While still in Recovery, use the volume keys to pop back into the bootloader
-3. Continue with the `adb sideload` command to upload the Lineage 20 zip.
+4. Continue with the `adb sideload` command to upload the Lineage 21 zip.

 ***

-## Upgrading Magisk on A/B Devices
+## Upgrading Magisk on A/B Devices (minor upgrades - v21.1 to v21.2)
 Overlooking this will uninstall root.

 From [official Magisk wiki](https://topjohnwu.github.io/Magisk/ota.html):